tanikina/text-formality/README.md

 ## Evaluation and Visualization

-To compute correlation metrics for all datasets and settings you can run:
+To compute correlation metrics for all datasets and settings at once you can run:
 `python src/evaluate_formality_scores.py --all`

 To visualize score deistributions and compare llm-based and traditional approaches for different datasets, please run: